Territory of Alaska: Middle 20th century

 The exploration and settlement of Alaska would not have been possible without the development of aircraft, which allowed for the influx of settlers into the state's interior, and rapid transportation of people and supplies throughout.
 However, owing to unfavorable weather conditions and the high ratio of pilots to population, over 1,700 aircraft wreck sites are scattered throughout Alaska.
 Numerous wrecks also trace their origins to the military build-up of the state during both World War II and the Cold War.

 Alaska's strategic importance to the United States became more apparent during World War II.
 In April 1942, over 200 people of Japanese origin in the territory were forcibly removed and sent to internment camps inland as a result of Executive Order 9066, which authorized the government to evict and intern any person of Japanese descent from the Pacific Coast.
 From June 1942 until August 1943 the Japanese invaded the U.S. by way of the Aleutian Islands chain, in the Battle of the Aleutian Islands.
 This marked the first time since the War of 1812 that American soil was occupied by a foreign enemy.
 The Japanese were eventually repelled from the Aleutian Islands by a force of 34,000 American troops.

 In the spring and summer of 1945, Cold Bay on the Alaska Peninsula was the site of the largest and most ambitious transfer program of World War II, Project Hula, in which the United States transferred 149 ships and craft to the Soviet Union and trained 12,000 Soviet personnel in their operation in anticipation of the Soviet Union entering the war against Japan.
 At any given time, about 1,500 American personnel were at Cold Bay and Fort Randall during Project Hula.

+Social dynamics

+During the territorial legislature's first session in 1913 a variety of reforms were undertaken including: allowing women to vote, creating an 8-hour work day and other labor regulations, gave autonomy to some Native Alaskan villages, created a board in the territory for education and regulated mining conditions.

+The territory did give some Native Alaskans the right to vote in 1915 under the condition that they "gave up tribal customs and traditions."
+Alaska did not ratify the 19th Amendment as it was a territory.
+Racial segregation was practiced in Territorial Alaska toward Native Alaskans lasting until 1945 when the Alaska Equal Rights Act of 1945 was signed into law banning racial segregation and discrimination making it the first law of its kind in the United States.

+In 1958 the US Census Bureau estimated that the population of Alaska (civilian only) was at approximately 158,000.